jhsoftware/simpledns-kb/docs/10-can-i-run-multiple-instances-of-simple-dns-plus-on-the-same-computer-v5-0-and-later.md

 `C:\ProgramData\JH Software\Simple DNS Plus\<instance ID>\`

 > [!Note] The user interface, including the tray icon, can only be accessed for one instance at a time.
 We recommend you disable the tray icon option (Options dialog / General section) for both instances.
-> To make it easier to access the GUI, you can make a desktop shortcut to "sdnsplus.exe" for each instance.
+> To make it easier to access the GUI, you can make a desktop shortcut to "sdnsgui.exe" for each instance ("sdnsplus.exe" for earlier versions).